Human Resources /

 The University pays a set percentage (in relation to the employee's income) to the federal Social Security system on each employee's behalf.
 The University also makes a mandatory deduction from the employee's pay for their share of Social Security contributions.
 The amount of the University share and the employe's share of the total contribution is established by the Social Security Act.
 The amount paid upon retirement from Social Security is determined by the Social Security Administration.

 Capital University’s sponsored 403(b) defined contribution plan is provided by TIAA.
-Currently, the University contributes an amount equal to 9% of an employee's base wage to the plan.
-Employees may contribute additional dollars via payroll reduction into the same Retirement Annuity or they may open a Supplemental Retirement Account (SRA).
+While employees may contribute dollars via payroll reduction, the University contributions are defined by the eligibility rules outlined below.
 The university’s retirement plan is self-directed, in that the employee decides how the funds in the account are invested amongst several options.
 The income received at retirement is based on the value of the account.

 Changes in an employee’s level of personal contributions may be made at any time by submitting a Voluntary Salary Reduction Agreement (PDF) to the Human Resources Office.
 Changes to the allocation of an employee’s investments may be done by contacting TIAA directly.